Note-taking and annotating apps

 Read more in Richard Byrne's blog post

 Screencasting with iPads

-Assistant Director of the Library/Web Services Librarian/Electronic Resources
+Assistant Professor/Assistant Director/Web Services Librarian/Electronic Resources

 AJ Eastwood Library

 Web Services, Electronic Resources, Computer Science, Databases, ebooks, wireless access, Library Guides, Student Success @ Limestone College, ID 100, ID 110, CS 103, CS 102, ID 305.

 Spartanburg Community College, Clemson University, Limestone College, University of South Carolina Graduate School